Use Cases for Linode Dedicated CPU Instances

 Why Dedicated CPU

 Dedicated CPU Linodes offer a complement to CPU intensive tasks, and have the potential to significantly reduce issues that arise from shared cloud hosting environments.
-Normally, when creating a Linode via our standard plan, you are paying for access to virtualized CPU cores, which are allocated to you from a host’s shared physical CPU.
-While a standard plan is designed to maximize performance, the reality of a shared virtualized environment is that your processes are scheduled to use the same physical CPU cores as other customers.
+Normally, when creating a Linode via our shared plan, you are paying for access to virtualized CPU cores, which are allocated to you from a host’s shared physical CPU.
+While a shared plan is designed to maximize performance, the reality of a shared virtualized environment is that your processes are scheduled to use the same physical CPU cores as other customers.
 This can produce a level of competition that results in CPU steal, or a higher wait time from the underlying hypervisor to the physical CPU.

 CPU Steal can be defined more strictly as a measure of expected CPU cycles against actual CPU cycles as your virtualized environment is scheduled access to the physical CPU.
 Although this number is generally small enough that it does not heavily impact standard workloads and use cases, if you are expecting high and constant consumption of CPU resources, you are at risk of being negatively impacted by CPU Steal.